-Quickly & permanently remove stubborn fatty areas with Dr Feldman’s artfully performed liposuction.
-With over 23 years experience, Dr Feldman is known for her artistic eye & exquisite body sculpting, producing breathtakingly beautiful results – with very little downtime.
+Quickly & permanently remove stubborn fatty areas with cosmetic surgeon Dr Feldman’s artfully performed liposuction in Melbourne.
+With over 25 years’ experience, South Yarra-based Dr Feldman is known for her artistic eye & exquisite body sculpting, producing breathtakingly beautiful results – with very little downtime.
 Why not look the best you can?

 - No general anaesthetic – only local anaesthesia required